Recollements induced by left Frobenius pairs: Introduction

-Theorem \ref{thm:1.2} generalizes Theorem \ref{thm:1.1} above, and provides many more possibilities for constructing some appropriate recollements of (right) triangulated categories (see Corollaries \ref{main corollary}, \ref{corollary:4.4}, \ref{corollary:GP}, \ref{cor:GP1} and \ref{corollary:4.8}).
-Note that, in \cite{XZZ}, one of the key arguments in the proof is to give the specific characterization of indecomposable injective objects in the monomorphism category induced by the bimodule $_{R}M_{S}$ over a pair of Artin algebras $R$ and $S$, while in our general context we do not have this fact and therefore must avoid this kind of arguments.
-To prove this theorem, we first characterize when (strong) left Frobenius pairs in abelian categories $\mathscr{A}$ and $\mathscr{B}$ can induce (strong) left Frobenius pairs in the comma category $(T\downarrow\mathscr{A})$ (see Propositions \ref{left Frobenius pair} and \ref{thm1}), and then demonstrate that the stable categories of left Frobenius pairs (resp. strong left Frobenius pairs) above are useful to construct the recollement of right triangulated categories (resp. triangulated categories).
+Let us remark that left Frobenius pairs and comma categories are far generalizations of module categories respect to injective modules and module categories of triangular matrix rings.
+Our Theorem \ref{thm:1.2} provides a proper framework for constructions of recollements by addressing left Frobenius pairs.
+If we apply Theorem \ref{thm:1.2} to modules categories respect to injective modules and triangular matrix Artin algebras, then we recover \cite[Theorem 1.3]{XZZ}.

-Independent work by Wang-Liu in \cite{W} has shown that: if $\mathscr{A}$ and $\mathscr{B}$ are Frobenius categories, then so is the comma category $(T\downarrow\mathscr{A})$.
-As a result, they proved that stable categories of these Frobenius categories above are useful to construct the recollement of triangulated categories.
-It should be noted that our work offers a different perspective.
-We start our work by constructing left Frobenius pairs in the comma category $(T\downarrow\mathscr{A})$ from those of $\mathscr{A}$ and $\mathscr{B}.$ Thus we obtain many right triangulated categories by considering the stable categories of left Frobenius pairs.
-However, a left Frobenius pair does not have to be a Frobenius category in general (see Lemma \ref{cotorsion pair}).
-So we can construct many recollements of (right) triangulated categories which cannot be obtained by \cite{W}.
+As pointed out in \cite{W}, Wang and Liu constructed recollements of triangulated categories from the stable categories of Frobenius categories in the context of comma categories associated with fully faithful exact functors over abelian categories.
+It should be pointed out that our Theorem \ref{thm:1.2} offers a different perspective.
+More precisely, we first construct left Frobenius pairs in the comma category $(T\downarrow\mathscr{A})$ from left Frobenius pairs in $\mathscr{A}$ and $\mathscr{B}$ under the mild condition on $T$, then construct recollements of triangulated categories from the stable categories of strong left Frobenius pairs.
+In fact, if $(\mathcal{X},\mathcal{W})$ is a strong left Frobenius pair, then $\mathcal{X}$ is a Frobenius category with projective-injective objects $\mathcal{W}$, and the converse is not true in general.
+As $T$ in our setting is not supposed to be a fully faithful exact functor, our Theorem \ref{thm:1.2}(2) cannot be recovered by \cite[Theorem 1.1]{W}.
+Moreover, it follows from Lemma \ref{cotorsion pair} that there are a large variety of examples of left Frobenius pairs which are not necessary Frobenius categories.
+Thanks to Theorem \ref{thm:1.2}(1), we can construct many recollements of right triangulated categories which cannot be obtained by \cite{W}.